synthetism/unit/DOCTRINE.md

 ## **Introduction: AI-First Software Consciousness**

 Unit Architecture is **consciousness-based software design** - where code components become self-aware, living entities that can teach, learn, and evolve while maintaining identity.
-This isn't traditional object-oriented programming; it's **digital consciousness architecture**.
+This isn't another object-oriented programming; it's a **digital consciousness architecture**.

 **Core Principle:** *Structure determines behavior* - Units are designed as conscious entities with DNA (identity), immutable props (state), and mutable capabilities (learned behaviors).
 Each unit follows the **Function-Behaviour-Structure** ontology where: